mkoderer/kernel_contrib/presentation.md

 * Build your dev environment
 * Kernel dev structure
-* How to contribute / communicate
+* Do some changes and contribute it
 * About testing
 * Where to start..